acdick/cruise_industry_blue_ocean_strategy/README.md

 STRATEGY MAPS | VALUE CYCLES | BUSINESS MODEL CANVAS

 A description of the cruise industry is presented with three layered perspectives, namely:
-1. The benefits of the industry value chain
+- [x] The benefits of the industry value chain
-2. The industry structure that shapes intensity of competition
+- [x] The industry structure that shapes intensity of competition
-3. The contextual and transactional driving forces that may influence the nature of the industry over time
+- [x] The contextual and transactional driving forces that may influence the nature of the industry over time

-- [x] **Industry Value Chain**<br>
+1. **Industry Value Chain**<br>
    The value chain of the cruise industry is discussed in terms of:
    * The value created by key activities through vertical relationships
    * The market power held and the value captured by cruise lines

-**Value Cycle of a Mass Market Cruise Line**<br>

 <p align="center">
   <img src="/img/16_Value_Cycle.png" width="600" title="Value Cycle">
 </p>

-- [x] **Industry Structure**<br>
+2. **Industry Structure**<br>
    The key dimensions of the Five C’s Analysis and the Four P’s Marketing Mix that characterize the cruise industry are:
    * Market attractiveness
    * Competitive dynamics
    * Product characteristics

-**Causality Tree of a Mass Market Cruise Line**<br>

 <p align="center">
   <img src="/img/15_Causality_Tree.png" width="600" title="Causality Tree">
 </p>

-- [x] **Driving Forces of Change**<br>
+3. **Driving Forces of Change**<br>
    The driving forces that are relevant to the focal issue are identified by analyzing:
    * The key factors that impact cruise line business
    * The macro-trends that may influence those factors

 <p align="center">
   <img src="/img/01_Driving_Forces_01.png" width="600" title="Driving Forces 01">